phpMussel/phpMussel/_docs/readme.EN.txt

-    your system or CMS, but the easiest is to simply include the script at the beginning of a core file of your system or CMS (one that'll generally always be loaded when someone accesses any page across your website) using a require or include command.
+    your system or CMS, but the easiest is to simply include the script at the beginning of a core file of your system or CMS (one that'll generally always be loaded when someone accesses any page across your website) using a require() or include() command.
 Usually, this'll be something stored in a directory such as "/includes", "/assets" or "/functions", and will often be named something like "init.php", "common_functions.php", "functions.php" or similar.
-You'll have to work out which file this is for your situation.
-    To do this, insert the following line of code to the very beginning of that core file, replacing the string contained inside the quotation marks with the exact address of the "phpmussel.php" file (local address, not the HTTP address; will look similar to the vault address mentioned earlier).
+You'll have to work out which file this is for your situation; If you encounter difficulties in working this out for yourself, visit the phpMussel support forums and let us know; It's possible that either myself or another user may have experience with the CMS that you're using (you'll need to let us know which CMS you're using), and thus, may be able to provide some assistance in this area.
+To do this [to use require() or include()], insert the following line of code to the very beginning of that core file, replacing the string contained inside the quotation marks with the exact address of the "phpmussel.php" file (local address, not the HTTP address; it will look similar to the vault address mentioned earlier).

     <?php require("/user_name/public_html/phpmussel/phpmussel.php"); ?>

     Save file, close, reupload.

+    -- OR ALTERNATIVELY --

+    If you're using an Apache webserver and if you have access to "php.ini", you can use the "auto_prepend_file" directive to prepend phpMussel whenever any PHP request is made.
+Something like:

+    auto_prepend_file = "/user_name/public_html/phpmussel/phpmussel.php"

  7) At this point, you're done!
 However, you should probably test it out to make sure it's working properly.
 To test out file upload protections,